marcingolenia/blog/content/blog/2023-12-23-fsharp_hateoas.md

 > - Documented: Formalized information
 > - Discoverable: Exploratory learning

-The two serve different purposes and are not mutually exclusive.
-You can have one without the other, and You can have both.
+The two serve different purposes and are not mutually exclusive. you can have one without the other, and you can have both.

-### 3.1 Without HATEOAS
+### Without HATEOAS
 So let's talk about
 > only admin can delete student
 >